 12. Regulates anxiety and mood disorders

 According to mhanational.org, mood disorders are a category of illnesses that describe a serious change in mood.
 About 20% of the U.S. population reports at least one depressive symptom in a given month, and 12% report two or more in a year.
 Daily meditation practice can help to regulate unreasonable emotional ups and downs.
-Methods like Vipassana reduces the density of grey matter in brain areas that associate stress and anxiety and brings in overall emotional stability.
+Methods like Vipassana reduces the density of grey matter in brain areas that associate stress and anxiety and bring in overall emotional stability.
 A study published in April 2018 in the journal Psychiatry Research found that patients with generalized anxiety disorder who took a course in mindfulness-based stress reduction, where they learned several different strategies to manage stress, had lower stress-related hormonal and inflammatory levels than people who did not practice mindfulness.

 13. Builds resilience to pain